If you’re looking to lose weight—whether it’s 5 pounds, 10 pounds, 20 pounds or more —then you’ve come to the right place.

 As a rule, eat your food while sitting down, preferably from a plate.

 According to a study, subjects who practiced portion control for two years lost 5 percent more weight than those who didn’t.

-To do that, you’ll have to Learn how to gauge portion size correctly, so you know for sure the amount of calories you are taking in and how they are affecting your weight loss efforts.
+Here’s more good news.
+Portion control is not rocket science.
+To master it, you simply need to learn how to measure portion size correctly.
+Doing so will help you know for sure the amount of calories you’re taking in and how they’re affecting your weight loss efforts.

-A simple change from a 12-inch to the 10-inch plate can cut food consumption by up to 20 percent, according to the Cornell and Brand Lab’s Small Plate Movement.
+A simple change from a 12-inch plate to a 10-inch plate can cut your food consumption by up to 20 percent, according to the Cornell and Brand Lab’s Small Plate Movement.

 Photo courtesy of SkinnyRules.com